Our Minister and Staff

 The Reverend Matthew McHale

-After a one-year search for a new spiritual leader, Emerson Unitarian Universalist Church has chosen Rev. Matthew McHale as our new settled minister!
-Rev. Matthew will officially join Emerson on August 15, 2016.
+Rev. Matthew McHale is our new settled minister!
+Rev. Matthew joined Emerson on August 15, 2016.

 Although this is his first called ministry, he brings with him a wealth of experience, finely honed skills, and a compelling prophetic vision grounded in history of justice work in UUism and the wider world.
 He possesses a warm and engaging personality, a sharp intellect, an empathetic presence, deep self-awareness, receptiveness to critique, a desire for personal growth, and a dash of humility.